LJMData/Homework_Repo_Week2_VBA/README.md

 The code then runs through the calculated data and pulls out the information for the Greatest % increase, the greatest % decrease and the greatest total volume.

-The Code repeats these actions for each tab in the workbook
+The code repeats these actions for each tab in the workbook.